 Alabama and Clemson are playing for the college football National Championship while I write this post [Update: Alabama won, 45-40].
 I’m not watching the game because, like other Millennials, I don’t own a TV.
 Per my tradition, I’m lurking on the Fark thread and reloading my browser every so often (and hoping to see risqué photos).
 I was doing the same thing on the 4th of January in 2006, though I had a TV nearby, too.

 The 2006 BCS National Championship was a showdown in the truest sense.
 The USC Trojans had won the previous two championships and their vaunted offense had the two most recent Heisman Trophy winners, quarterback Matt Leinart (2004) and running back Reggie Bush (2005).
 The Texas Longhorns had won the non-championship Rose Bowl of the previous season and were led by quarterback Vince Young, who was the Heisman runner-up to Bush.

-The Trojans and the Longhorns were, respectively, the consensus first- and second-ranked teams from the pre-season.
+The Trojans and the Longhorns were, respectively, the consensus first- and second-ranked teams in the pre-season.
 They fulfilled the predictions of poll voters by going undefeated through their schedules and winning their conferences.
 I can’t remember any pundits predicting Texas to win the highly anticipated, championship game.
 The Longhorns were definitely the relative underdogs.

 Last night, I watched highlights.
 I forgot that the first quarter was so low-scoring.
 More importantly, I forgot that the Trojans led by as much as they did (12 points) and as late as they did (6:42 left).
 I remembered Vince Young running to the end zone for the winning touchdown, but I’d forgotten about the desperation of it: the Longhorns were losing by 5 points and were facing a fourth-and-five with 26 seconds left.